NIKOLARHRISTOV/bash/plugins/git/README.md

 - `g`: Shortcut for `git`.
 - `ga`: Shortcut for `git add`.
 Adds specified files to the staging area.
 - `gaa`: Shortcut for `git add --all`.
 Adds all changes, including untracked files, to the staging area.
-- `gc`: Shortcut for `git commit`.
+- `gc`: Shortcut for `git ecommit`.
 Commits changes to the repository.
-- `gca`: Shortcut for `git commit --all`.
+- `gca`: Shortcut for `git ecommit --all`.
 Commits all changes to the repository.
-- `gcmsg`: Shortcut for `git commit --message`.
+- `gcmsg`: Shortcut for `git ecommit --message`.
 Commits changes with a specified message.
 - `gd`: Shortcut for `git diff`.
 Shows changes between commits, commit and working tree, etc.
 - `gdca`: Shortcut for `git diff --cached`.
 Shows changes between staged and last commit.
 - `gf`: Shortcut for `git fetch`.
 Downloads objects and refs from another repository.